 Trainers must have a valid CDL and at least [one] year of experience driving with the appropriate (or higher) class and with all endorsements necessary to operate the CMVs for which training is to be provided.
 On-road trainers must maintain a driving record that meets applicable state/provincial requirements, school policy, and Federal Motor Carrier Safety Regulations.

-Training provider ask: [Provide attestation (if self-certified)/demonstrate (if third party certified) that training provider complies with above requirement.
+Suggested documentation: Reliable documentary evidence indicating driving and/or training experience of trainers (with personal information redacted); copies of CDL and/or applicable endorsements held by on-road trainers.

 TRAINING VEHICLES